tiago-marques/newrelic-jni/README.md

 # Problem

 Java is moving forward to native builds.
 That makes Java Agent not supported anymore.
-If you have an Java apllication on production and can't move on to native because New Relic integrations didnt support native builds yet maybe together we can get one solution to avoid JVM + agent and say welcome to native fastest world java.
+If you have an Java apllication on production and can't move on to native because New Relic integrations didn't support native builds maybe together we can get one solution to avoid JVM agent and say welcome to java native world.

 # Idea